thespielplatz/PHP-NodeJS-Executor/README.md

 # PHP-NodeJS-Executor
-Small Simple PHP Class for executing Node Js Files
+A small, simple PHP class for executing Node.js files.

-#### Problem:
+## Problem
-I needed to execute a Node JS Script.
-Well yes sounds funny theses times because everybody has an node js server running, but in my case it would have been too much effort.
+In certain scenarios, you may need to execute a Node.js script from a PHP environment.
+While it's common to have a Node.js server running, setting one up might require significant effort.
+This class offers a straightforward solution.

-#### What does it do?
+## What It Does
-- Checks if php can execute node and saves the version
+- Verifies if PHP can execute Node.js and stores the version.
-- Execute a script and returns the output and the exit Code (https://nodejs.org/api/process.html#process_exit_codes / v0.12.0 Manual & Documentation)
+- Executes a script, returning the output and the exit code.
+(Refer to [Node.js Process Exit Codes](https://nodejs.org/api/process.html#process_exit_codes) for details.)

-#### Example
+## Example Usage
 ```
 require 'NodeJSExecutor.php';